DevonMorris/dotfiles/.notes/Linehop.md

 It is evident to all alike that a great democratic revolution is going `on` `amongst` us; but there are two opinions as to its nature and: consequences.
-To some it appears to be a novel accident, which as such `may` still be checked; to others it seems irresistible, because it is the most uniform`,` the most ancient, and the most permanent tendency which is to `be` found in history.
-Let us recollect `the` situation of France seven hundred years ago, when the territory was divided amongst a small number of families, who were the owners of the soil and the rulers of the inhabitants; the right of governing descended with the family inheritance from generation to `generation`; force was the only means by which man could act on man, and landed property was the `sole` source of power.
+To some it appears to be a novel accident, which as such `may` still be checked; to others it seems `irresistible`, because it is the most uniform, the most ancient, and the most permanent tendency which is to `be` found in history.
+Let us recollect `the` situation of France seven hundred years ago, when the territory was divided amongst a small number of `families`, who were the owners of the soil and the rulers of the inhabitants; the right of governing `descended` with the family inheritance from generation to `generation`; force was the only means by which man could act on man, and landed property was the `sole` source of power.
-Soon, however, the political power of the clergy was founded, and began to exert itself: the clergy opened its ranks to all classes, to the poor and the rich, the `villein` and the lord; equality penetrated into the Government through the Church, and the `being` who as a serf must have vegetated in perpetual bondage took his place as a priest in the midst of nobles, and not `infrequently`
+Soon, however, the `political` power of the clergy was founded, and began to exert itself: the clergy opened its `ranks` to all classes, to the poor and the rich, the `villein` and the lord; equality penetrated into the Government through the Church, and the `being` who as a serf must have vegetated in perpetual bondage took his place as a priest in the midst of nobles, and not `infrequently`